How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics 4 Setup Assistant Tool With Popup Welcoming the User and Prompting Them to Start Tour

-Once you’re on the Setup Assistant page, you can click “Start Tour” to be taken through some key features on the page.
+Once you’re on the Setup Assistant page, you can click “Start Tour” to explore some key features.

 Then, simply follow the different tasks on this page in order.
 We’ll work through them one by one.